Yangk116/2LC3/README.md

             (n + 1) + m
           =⟨ “Shifting successor over +” ⟩
             n + (m + 1)
-Theorem “Univalence of composition”:
-     univalent R ⇒ univalent S ⇒ univalent (R ⨾ S)
-Proof:
-  Assuming `univalent R` and using with “Definition of univalence”,
-           `univalent S` and using with “Definition of univalence”:
-    Using “Definition of univalence”:
-        (R ⨾ S) ˘ ⨾ (R ⨾ S)
-      =⟨ “Converse of ⨾” ⟩
-        (S ˘ ⨾ R ˘) ⨾ R ⨾ S
-      =⟨ “Associativity of ⨾” ⟩
-        S ˘ ⨾ (R ˘ ⨾ R) ⨾ S
-      ⊆⟨ “Monotonicity of ⨾” with “Monotonicity of ⨾” with
-         Assumption `univalent R` ⟩
-        S ˘ ⨾ 𝕀 ⨾ S
-      =⟨ “Identity of ⨾” ⟩
-        S ˘ ⨾ S
-      ⊆⟨ Assumption `univalent S` ⟩
-        𝕀

-Theorem “Squaring”:
-      true
-    ⇒⁅  i := 0 ⍮
-        s := 0 ⍮
-        d := 1 ⍮
-        while i ≠ n
-          do
-            s := s + d ⍮
-            d := d + 2 ⍮
-            i := i + 1
-          od
-       ⁆ s = n · n
 Proof:
     true   ╍╍╍  Precondition
   ≡⟨ “Idempotency of ∧” ⟩